anthonykasza/crypto-terms/README.md

 clippers - injecting new data into a user's clipboard. if malware sees that a source wallet address has been copied to the clipboard, replace it with a different address.

 cryptojacker - mining on system without permission. [norton 360 now comes with a crypto~jacker~miner](https://krebsonsecurity.com/2022/01/norton-360-now-comes-with-a-cryptominer/)

+create a fraudulent escrow service

+build something big, pretend to get hacked, take all the money

+hype an ICO then just take the money

+Take a bunch of money and then die mysteriously, like QuadrigaCX

 References and Notable Literature